 If you experience a computer difficulty in submitting a report or in taking a quiz or exam, it is your responsibility to email me about this when it occurs and to document the problem.
-Quizzes and exams are graded automatically so check to see that your grade appears soon after you submit them.
+Quizzes and exams are graded automatically so check to see that your grade appears soon after you submit each one.
+It is your responsibility that once you complete a quiz or exam to make certain that the grade shows up in the gradebook.
+If it does not appear, then there was a problem with your internet connection and you need to contact me immediately